-- a.
-Complete the application form that is found on the website (www.saclap.org.za - b.
-A certified copy of the applicant's qualification certificate(s) - c.
-A certified copy of Identification Document - d.
-A detailed Curriculum Vitae - e.
+- Complete the application form that is found on the website (www.saclap.org.za). - b.
+A certified copy of the applicant's qualification certificate(s). - c.
+A certified copy of Identification Document. - d.
+A detailed Curriculum Vitae. - e.
 A letter from the applicant's mentor confirming that he/she is willing to mentor the candidate.
-(This requirement is only for those from accredited programmes).
+(This requirement applies only to those from accredited programmes and not to RPL applications).